julienvollering/DSMdepth/ms/ms.md

 ### Radiometric

-The Geological Survey of Norway conducted and processed radiometric surveys over our study areas, as reported in Baranwal et al. [-@baranwalHelicopterborneMagneticElectromagnetic2013] and Ofstad [-@ofstadHelicopterborneMagneticRadiometric2015].
+The Geological Survey of Norway conducted and processed radiometric surveys over our study areas, as reported in @baranwalHelicopterborneMagneticElectromagnetic2013 and @ofstadHelicopterborneMagneticRadiometric2015.
 They provided us for each site four variables at 50 m resolution, which we downscaled to 10 m resolution by cubic spline resampling.
 Sensitivity analysis showed that Pearson correlations between cubic spline and bilinear resampling methods exceeded 0.995 for all radiometric variables, so we are confident that the choice of resampling method did not affect our results.